Vonng/pigsty/docs/PGSQL-ACL.md

 ## Create Privilege

 Pigsty revokes the `CREATE` privilege on database from `PUBLIC` by default, for security consideration.

-Pigsty revokes the `CREATE` privilege on `public` schema from `PUBLIC` by default.
-Which is the default behavior since PostgreSQL 15.
+And this is the default behavior since PostgreSQL 15.

 The database owner have the full capability to adjust these privileges as they see fit.